Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 So apart from the solenoid term, vorticity is only generated by momentum advection.
 This can be broken down as follows:

-The Rotation term describes the generation of vertical vorticity by horizontal vorticity and a horizontal gradient of the vertical velocity.
-It applies
+The rotation term describes the generation of vertical vorticity by horizontal vorticity and a horizontal gradient of the vertical velocity.
+One has

 \[ \begin{align} \etabi_h\cdot\nabla_hw = \zeta_x\frac{\partial w}{\partial x} + \zeta_y\frac{\partial w}{\partial y}. \end{align} \]